2 Chronicles 16 – Asa’s Disappointing End

 a.
 Then Asa was angry with the seer, and put him in prison: Instead of taking this word from God to heart and humbling himself, King Asa attacked the messenger.
 Instead of being humbled he was enraged.

 i.
-Asa shows us the tragedy of a man who rules well and seeks the Lord for many years, yet fails in a significant challenge of his faith and then refuses to hear God’s correction.
+Asa shows us the tragedy of a man who rules well and seeks the LORD for many years, yet fails in a significant challenge of his faith and then refuses to hear God’s correction.

 b.
-And Asa oppressed some of the people at that time: He struck out against not only Hanani, but also against others who were committed to God and could see the error of the king’s ways.
+And Asa oppressed some of the people at that time: He struck out against not only Hanani but also against others who were committed to God and could see the error of the king’s ways.
 As a man in compromise and unbelief, the presence of those truly loyal to God was convicting and oppressive to Asa.

 3. (11-14) The sad end of the otherwise promising reign of King Asa of Judah.

 Note that the acts of Asa, first and last, are indeed written in the book of the kings of Judah and Israel.
-And in the thirty-ninth year of his reign, Asa became diseased in his feet, and his malady was severe; yet in his disease he did not seek the Lord, but the physicians.
+And in the thirty-ninth year of his reign, Asa became diseased in his feet, and his malady was severe; yet in his disease he did not seek the LORD, but the physicians.
 So Asa rested with his fathers; he died in the forty-first year of his reign.
 They buried him in his own tomb, which he had made for himself in the City of David; and they laid him in the bed which was filled with spices and various ingredients prepared in a mixture of ointments.
 They made a very great burning for him.

 a.
 Asa became diseased in his feet, and his malady was severe: This happened after he refused to hear God’s word of correction through Hanani the seer.
-Some think that Asa’s foot ailment was gout, “but gout was uncommon in Palestine and ancient Egypt and it is more likely, in very of Asa’s age, the severity of the disease and death within two years, to have been a peripheral obstructive vascular disease with ensuing gangrene.”
+Some think that Asa’s foot ailment was gout, “but gout was uncommon in Palestine and ancient Egypt and it is more likely, in view of Asa’s age, the severity of the disease and death within two years, to have been a peripheral obstructive vascular disease with ensuing gangrene.”
 (Wiseman)

 i.
 “He had a strong and long fit of the gout; this is most likely.”
 (Clarke)